legendum/plano/README.md

       // We're running!
     });

+Once your Plano server is running, you can make API calls to it from multiple servers.
+The only restriction is that just one Plano server process may run at a time on each address and port.

 All Plano API methods return `Promise` objects.
 Values may be plain strings, booleans, numbers, `Date` objects or more complex objects like arrays or hashes.
 The API attempts to handle all data encoding and decoding transparently